So before we get into credit report repair, let’s explore WHAT a credit score is.

 If you’re behind on bills (also been there, done that), while I do think that as a matter of integrity you should pay back what you owe, sometimes we find ourselves in a jam.

-If you want some cash quickly and easily check out recent post about 21 Ways to Earn Extra Money!
+If you want some cash quickly and easily check out recent post about how to Earn Extra Money on the Side!

 In this situation it’s important to: